 Bobby Gillespie may be 50-years-old, but he has every bit of the vitality that his 20-year-old self had when he formed Primal Scream in 1982.
 Aside from some age lines on the face, he also looks virtually the same as that kid.
 Through all of the years of sex, (lots of) drugs (and booze), and rock ’n’ roll, Bobby G. has never lost his ravenous appetite for making music.
-Primal Scream are a rock ’n’ roll band on paper, sure, but despite archetypal rocker-look, they are innovators.
+Primal Scream is a rock ’n’ roll band on paper, sure, but despite archetypal rocker-look, they are innovators.

-Bobby spoke to Noisey about being 50 years young, losing his bassist to Stone Roses, supporting Depeche Mode on the worst tour ever, and why he isn’t as controversial as the press makes him out to be.
+Bobby spoke to Noisey about being 50 years young, losing his bassist to Stone Roses, supporting Depeche Mode on the worst tour ever, and why he isn’t as controversial as the British press makes him out to be.

 Noisey: How does it feel to be 50?